randogoth/mambler/README.md

 ### Development Notes

 - Run `uv run python -m compileall mambler.py` to ensure the script still compiles.
-- The `md2txt` dependency is sourced from the sibling directory; edit that project directly when you need parser/renderer changes.
+- The `md2txt` dependency is fetched from GitHub; contribute renderer/parser changes upstream in that project.

-### License

-This project inherits the licensing terms set by the repository owner; see the root of the repository for details.
+---

+* Directed and vibe coded by Tobias Raayoni Last
+* Programmed by `gpt-5-codex`